Tuesday, June 11, 2013

 Monday, June 10, 2013

-BONELUST Q&A: "How will I know if a skull needs degreasing, I'm not sure what it even looks like?"
+BONELUST Q&A: "How will I know if a skull or bone needs degreasing, I'm not sure what it even looks like?"

 BONELUST Q&A: "How will I know if a skull needs degreasing, I'm not sure what it even looks like?"
 These are my two Mountain Lion skulls.
 The natural body oils are very apparent on the specimen on the left.
 The golden coloration is a dead give away that i